LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 The `rrule` applies `+` as the reducing function; that is, the two errors are added together and then to the word embedding.

 There is a cost to using a predefined function: it is very inefficient.
-If we do a small experiment and call scatter we will see it results in a large matrix of mostly zeros:
+If we do a small experiment and call scatter we will see it results in a large matrix of mostly zeros:[^sparse]
 {%highlight julia %}
 NNlib.scatter(+, rand(8, 4), [1, 5, 11, 1]; dstsize=(8, 15))
 8×15 Matrix{Float64}: